PBS Satellite Service: December 2008: Full Transition (HD01-HD04 and SD01-SD07)

+June 2013: Launch of HD05

 In June 2013, PBS launched their HD05 feed.
 HD05, like HD04, was occasionally uplinked from various sites as well as the PBS NOC.
 Pledge feeds were likely to be uplinked on this feed as well during pledge seasons until February 2021, when nearly all pledge feeds moved to HD03.
 Daily feeds on HD05 included two feeds of Democracy Now! (originating from KNME) and two feeds from DW (DW News and The Day).
 Weekly feeds included a feed of DW's Euromaxx on Tuesdays and a feed of White House Chronicle on Fridays.
 Other weekly feeds included a feed of Florida Crossroads on Monday and Capitol Update on Fridays and Saturdays (originating from WFSU), as well as two back-to-back feeds of Market to Market (originating from Iowa PBS).
 HD05 did serve as the feed reserved for live political events covered by the PBS NewsHour.
 These broadcasts were originally fed on SD05 until the feed was shut down on July 21, 2021.
 This feed shut down on May 31, 2023.
 The final feed was a 4:30 p.m ET airing of DW's The Day.

+October 2016: Launch of HD06

 The newest feed to be launched by PBS was their HD06 feed in October 2016, initially airing only a test pattern.
 This feed was reserved for the new iteration of the PBS Kids channel, which launched in January 2017.

-Current services
+Current satellite services

-The PBS Satellite Service is freely and nationally available from the designated Ku-band broadcast satellites using free-to-air satellite dishes as small as 30 inches.
+PBS's National Program Service is freely and nationally available from the designated Ku-band broadcast satellites using free-to-air satellite dishes as small as 30 inches.
 Before PBS's transition to their new interconnection system in July 2021, the three (at the time) 'Schedule' feeds (HD03, HD04, HD05) used to broadcast different programs at various times throughout the day, with weekends and late night hours usually having no feeds.
 Some program feeds were only temporary and were usually not consistent.
 PBS would usually feed programs a few days to as long as a few weeks in advance.
 The former SD05 and SD06 services were rarely utilized, usually showing a test pattern for the whole day, though SD05 would occasionally show live feeds of major political events, such as confirmation hearings for new Supreme Court justices and, more recently, the entirety of the first and second impeachment trials of former President Donald Trump.
-SD05 (and sometimes SD06) was also used for host teleconferences from APT.
+SD05 (and sometimes SD06) was also used to host teleconferences from APT.
+The next few paragraphs will only discuss the HD services provided by PBS (HD01, HD02, HD03, and HD06).
+All services, including SD02, SD04, and SD08, are uplinked from the PBS NOC 24/7.